-Online Business Systems (Online) is no stranger to auditing challenges.
-Online is an information technology and business consultancy that helps enterprise customers improve their business processes.
-In addition to technology and business consulting, Online provides advanced solutions in information security, customer experience, and service management.
-Their clients represent a broad range of sectors, including finance, retail, hospitality, healthcare, energy, and agribusiness.
+Online Business Systems (Online) is no stranger to the challenges of PCI assessments.
+Online is an information technology and business consultancy that provides advanced solutions in information security, customer experience, and service management.
+Their clients represent a broad range of sectors including finance, retail, hospitality, healthcare, energy, and agribusiness.

 TCT: Tell me about your role at Online.

-Sherri Collis: I’m a principal consultant for Online Business Systems.
-I am primarily in the PCI practice, although I’ve done some ISO 27001, Trusted Advisor Consulting, NIST 800-53, and GDPR.
-My role as our company’s primary contact with TCT is to get us a tool that works for our team so that we can do PCI, 27001, 800-53, or GDPR assessments and manage the process more easily.
+Sherri Collis: I am primarily in the PCI practice, although I’ve done some ISO 27001, Trusted Advisor Consulting, NIST 800-53, and DPR.
+My role as our company’s primary contact with TCT is to get us a tool that works for our team so that we can do PCI, 27001/2, 800-53, or GDPR assessments and manage the process more easily.

-TCT: What are the biggest challenges for most auditors?
+TCT: What are the biggest challenges for most QSAs?

 SC: You’re using one set of tools to gather evidence and manually inputting everything into another tool—like Excel—and you don’t have good reporting.
 You go to a client site and do a lot of different interviews, and you’re capturing evidence and information, and you don’t have a tool that then produces a report.

 You may have two or three people doing an assessment for a large client.
-Each of you is taking notes in OneNote or Word or in a spreadsheet.
-Then you combine them all and try to keep everything together and keep everybody updated on current information and the status of the client—all of those things are extremely difficult.
+Each of you is taking notes in OneNote or Word or an Excel spreadsheet.
+Then you combine them all and try to keep everything together and keep everyone updated on current information and the status of the client—all of those things are extremely difficult.

 I’ve done reports in excess of 500 pages, so having a tool that lets your team collaborate and do reporting is extremely helpful.
 But some assessors are doing it with Excel, and that presents its own challenges.